ccamel/awesome-ccamel/README.md

 - [janl/mustache.js](https://github.com/janl/mustache.js) - Minimal templating with {{mustaches}} in JavaScript
 - [jasbanza/convert-bech32-address](https://github.com/jasbanza/convert-bech32-address) - Bech32 address converter library for node.js & JavaScript for browsers
 - [jason-dour/action-setup-gomplate](https://github.com/jason-dour/action-setup-gomplate) - Set up your GitHub Actions workflow with a specific version of Gomplate
-- [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.
 - [jerosoler/Drawflow](https://github.com/jerosoler/Drawflow) - Simple flow library 🖥️🖱️
 - [jezen/is-thirteen](https://github.com/jezen/is-thirteen) - Check if a number is equal to 13.
 - [jim380/Botelicious](https://github.com/jim380/Botelicious) - Botelicious.
 Make sure you spell it with only one "o"